 Nemalquinner – A Chinookan tribe, they lived at the falls of the Willamette, in Oregon when they were met by Lewis and Clark in 1806.
 They also had a temporary house on the north end of Sauvies Island.
 They numbered 200 in 4 houses.

 Nespelem – A small Salishan tribe of Washington state, they are relatives of the Okanagan tribe and speak the same language.
 In the 1800s, many other native tribes of Oregon were moved onto Nespelem land by the US government, which eventually became the intertribal Colville Reservation, where most Nespelem descendants still live today.

 Nipmuc – The Nipmuc generally lived along rivers or on the shores of small lakes and seem to have occupied the area for as far back as can be told.
 Like other New England Algonquin, the Nipmuc were agricultural.
-They changed locations according to the seasons, but always remained within the bounds of their own territory.
-Part of their diet came from hunting, fishing, and gathering of wild food, but as a rule they did not live as well as the coastal tribes who had the luxury of seafood.
+They changed locations according to the seasons but always remained within the bounds of their own territory.
+Part of their diet came from hunting, fishing, and gathering wild food, but as a rule, they did not live as well as the coastal tribes who had the luxury of seafood.
 Each group was ruled by its own sachem, but there was very little political organization beyond the village or band level.
 Only two identifiable groups of Nipmuc have survived to the present day.
 Both are recognized by the Commonwealth of Massachusetts and have nearly 1,400 members, 250 of whom live in Connecticut (which has not recognized the Nipmuc).
-The Hassanamisco have a small two acre reservation at Grafton, Massachusetts.
-The Chaubunagungamaug have a privately owned ten acre reservation in northeast Connecticut.
+The Hassanamisco have a small two-acre reservation at Grafton, Massachusetts.
+The Chaubunagungamaug have a privately owned ten-acre reservation in northeast Connecticut.
 Although both groups have applied, neither is federally recognized.